freezy/node-pind/README.md

 * Provide a voting system for new tables to install.
 * Administer HyperPin's tables.
 This includes:
   * Automatically download missing artwork
-  * Easily search, download and add new tables
+  * Easily (fuzzy-) search, download and add new tables
   * Automatically download missing ROMs
   * Automatically search, download and patch table for DirectB2S backglasses
   * Bulk-update VPinMAME rotation settings in tables